• Skip to primary navigation

 5. You can make your own decisions.

-Working for yourself lets you be as creative as you want, without having to follow rules set by your boss.
-When you start your own business, you can be as creative as you want to be.
+Working for yourself lets you be as creative as you want without following rules set by your boss.
+You can be as creative as possible when you start your own business.

-You can make your business’ mission, standards, policies, values, branding, and target audience how you want them to be.
-Being your own boss also lets you make and sell a product or service that you can be proud of.
+You can make your business’s mission, standards, policies, values, branding, and target audience how you want them to be.
+Being your boss also lets you make and sell a product or service you can be proud of.

 6. You can choose how you work.

-Being your own boss means that you can work wherever you want.
-You could work from home, or you could look for a commercial office space that you could rent.
+Being your boss means that you can work wherever you want.
+You could work from home or look for a commercial office space you could rent.

-You could also set up your business in a way that lets you work while you’re on the go.
-This is a good option for people who want to travel a lot but don’t want their work to be affected by it.
+You could also set up your business to let you work while you’re on the go.
+This is a good option for people who want to travel a lot but don’t want their work affected.

 7. You can improve your skills and learn more.

-When you work for yourself, you’re often faced with new things, especially when you start out.
-In the long run, running a business can teach you a lot about everything from customer acquisition and marketing to finance and other important parts of running a business.
+When you work for yourself, you often face new things, especially starting.
+In the long run, running a business can teach you a lot about everything from customer acquisition and marketing to finance and other essential business parts.

 8. You can decide what you give to other people to do.

 Being self-employed doesn’t mean that you have to do everything yourself.
 If there are aspects of your business that fall beyond your skill set or comfort level, you have the option of outsourcing work to skilled individuals.
-Creating a work culture and a way for other people to subsidise themselves can also be incredibly rewarding.
+Creating a work culture and a way for others to subsidize themselves can also be incredibly rewarding.

 9. You get the potential financial rewards

-When you become self-employed, your potential earnings are ultimately determined by your own actions and initiatives.
-Unlike traditional employment, where your income is regulated by a set hourly wage or annual salary, there is no limit on how much you can make at any given time.
+When you become self-employed, your potential earnings are determined by your actions and initiatives.
+Unlike traditional employment, where your income is regulated by a set hourly wage or an annual salary, there is no limit on how much you can make at any given time.

 You may not be guaranteed an immediate profit, but putting in the effort and making informed and strategic business decisions can help you achieve your desired earnings.